muzammilshaik/secsys/_posts/2023-04-7-portainer.md

 docker logs $container (OR) docker compose logs -f
 ```

-## Accessing the Adguard dashboard
+## Accessing the Portainer dashboard

 If all is well, you can locally view your portainer Server by navigating to http://localhost:9443.
 You should see something that looks like the following.
 The first time you access Portainer, the system asks to create a password for the admin user.
 Type the password twice and select the Create user button. once you login you can able to access the portainer